The Soldier's Details

 19 years old George enlisted with AIF 6 November 1941.
 He had between 6 and 7 weeks training at Northam before being drafted as reinforcement for 2/4th, boarding ‘Aquitania’ anchored off Gage Roads, Fremantle on 15 January 1942.

-George was one of the few lucky men to survive the Japanese ambush at Bukit Timah of ‘E’ Force.
+George was one of the few lucky men to survive the Japanese ambush at Bukit Timah of ‘E’ Company.
 Only about 88 of 200 men survived.

 Sadly, George’s good fortune ran out when he was selected as a POW in Singapore with ‘E’ Force Borneo.
 He died at Sandakan 8 April 1945 at the young age of 23 years.
 He died of malaria (according to Japanese records) and was buried Sandakan No. 2.